kokokenada/for-real-cards/README.md

 All files under import/for-real-cards are released in GPL 3.0.
 All other files are MIT.

 ## To Do
-* Fix avatars not being displayed in mobile app and deployed
+* Fix avatars not being displayed in mobile app and scalingo
+* Fix styling of edit profile
 * Fix modal dialogs
 * Use mobile camera for avatar
 * Improve layout of Join Game dialog and use proper Ng approaches, error handling